International Programmes 2024/2025

 Possibility of finding part-time employment

-A part-time job can be a good way to finance your studies.
-There are opportunities for students who are looking for teaching and research assistantships at the university or part-time jobs with local companies.
-Be sure to check the job openings.
-Jobs are offered on the "Pinnwand" message board, on the job portal operated by the Career Service and by the "Studierendenwerk Thüringen" Student Service.
+A part-time job can be a good way to supplement your finances during your studies.
+There are opportunities for students who are looking for teaching and research assistantships at the university or part-time jobs with local companies and within the service sector of the city.
+International students should be aware that a good command of German is necessary for working outside the university (and for many jobs within the university as well).

 Accommodation